saro9588/runnerz/README.md

 ## Overview
 This is a CRUD REST API for recording runs.
-I am using Java and Spring Boot framework to create this bac-end application.
+I am using Java and Spring Boot framework to create this back-end application.
+I set up a PostgreSql db on docker.